Kenya Moore Shares First Ultrasound Video After Squashing ‘Fake Pregnancy’ Rumors

-Real Housewives of Atlanta star Kenya Moore is putting the final nail in those ‘fake pregnancy’ rumors once and for all.
+Real Housewives of Atlanta star Kenya Moore is putting the final nail in those “fake pregnancy” rumors once and for all.
 On Monday, June 4, as reported by The Hollywood Life, the former beauty queen shared her first ultrasound video on her Instagram page, putting an end to the rumors that her pregnancy announcement was all a sham.
 Moore took to her Instagram page on Monday to post the first ultrasound of her baby, sharing the special moment with her 1.1 million followers.
 Along with the video, Moore thanked her fans and supporters in the caption and also let her fans know it’s still a bit too early to know the baby’s gender.

 “My heart is overwhelmed by all the kindness and well wishes many of you have sent our family. ***** I felt compelled to share this video of one of our early ultrasounds when I saw my baby’s heart beating for the first time.
 I cried like a baby myself!
 I couldn’t believe this miracle was growing inside me.
 And its heart was beating so fast! *** Even though my doctor says “Barbie” she meant to say baby????.
 It was too early to tell the gender. *** Again, thank you for the love, prayers, and hope.